 Supervised by Professor Gabrielle Lynch and Associate Professor Jessica di Salvatore.

 Given the complexity of modern PCR attempts which involve various players - a set of well-planned and coordinated activities are viewed as essential.
 The existing literature in development aid-PCR scholarship posits that coordination is generally accepted as important.
-However, a very limited analysis has been conducted to analyze the relationship between aid donors and recipient in collaboration of PCR efforts, particularly on understanding the ''power relations'' that prominent donors use to promote partnership and local ownership in coordination of development aid projects in Somalia.
+However, a very limited analysis has been conducted to analyze the relationship between aid donors and recipients in collaboration of PCR efforts, particularly on understanding the ''power relations'' that prominent donors use to promote partnership and local ownership in coordination of development aid projects in Somalia.
 This study intends to fill this gap and inform my substantial contribution to the literature.

 - International Political Economy (IPE)